confluentinc/schema-registry/docs/avro.rst

 When using Avro, one of the most important things is to manage its schemas and consider how those schemas should evolve. :ref:`Confluent Schema Registry <schemaregistry_intro>` is built for exactly that purpose.
 Schema compatibility checking is implemented in |sr| by versioning every single schema.
-When a schema is first created for a subject, it gets a unique id and version number, i.e., version 1.
-When the schema is updated, it gets a new unique id and an incremented version number, i.e., version 2, etc.
 The compatibility type determines how |sr| compares the new schema with previous versions of a schema, for a given subject.
-You can find out the details on how to use it to store Avro schemas and enforce certain compatibility rules during schema evolution by looking at the :ref:`schemaregistry_api`.
+When a schema is first created for a subject, it gets a unique id and it gets a version number, i.e., version 1.
+When the schema is updated (if it passes compatibility checks), it gets a new unique id and it gets an incremented version number, i.e., version 2.

 These are the compatibility types: